-Promising cure for COPD: is a breakthrough treatment within reach?
+Promising cure for COPD: Is a breakthrough treatment within reach?

 Promising cure for COPD